danmacklin/erlang_cep/README.md

 erlang_cep supports three types of query.

 * "Standard" - Performs simple matches.
-I.e. match every google trade with a sale price > £10.
+I.E. match every Google trade with a sale price > £10.

 * "matchRecognise" - Perform matches that make a progression.
-I.e. match every google trade with a sale price greater than £10, where the next sale price is greater than the previous sell price.
-Fire when this progression happens 3 times in a row.
+I.E. match every Google trade with a sale price greater than £10, where the next sale price is greater than the previous sell price.
+Fires when this progression happens 3 times in a row.

 * "every" - Performs standard matches where the results are output at a regular interval.
 I.E. in a 60 second window give me the average sale price for all Google trades.